 Board evaluations are conducted on an annual basis.
 Each Director evaluates the Board's performance as a whole and its Board Committees, the contribution by the Chair as well as his / her individual performance.
 Directors submit their evaluations to the Company Secretary who collates the results for the NC to evaluate and make its recommendations to the Board.
-Relevant factors that the NC considers in making its assessment include the quality of risk management and adequacy of internal controls, etc. When the NC is deliberating upon the performance of a particular member of the NC, that member will recuse himself / herself from the discussion.
+When the NC is deliberating upon the performance of a particular member of the NC, that member will recuse himself / herself from the discussion.